xaviervalette/cisco-devnet-mdt-tig/README.md

         └── ...
 ```

-3. In the `.env` file, add the following variables:
+3. In the `config.yml` file, add the following variables:

 ```yml
 #config.yml